-In my previous article on setting up custom URL’s within Ads, we built the variables that can be captured by our lead management system, Leadtrekker.
-Today, we’ll focus on manipulating the data to make the best business driven decisions to improve the ROI on our ad spend.
+In my previous article on setting up custom URLs within Ads, we built the variables that can be captured by our lead management system, Leadtrekker.
+Today, we’ll focus on manipulating the data to make the best business-driven decisions to improve the ROI of our ad spend.

 Conversions vs. Internal Conversion Rate

 The conversions we’ll look at are those that we can link reliably to a specific online marketing activity, for example, an ad campaign or ad group.
 Because we’ve set up the custom variables that capture these elements, we can apply simple math to establish which campaigns, or ad groups, are providing the best types of leads.